-1 Modelling with collage grammars
+1 Modelling with Collage Grammars

-Collage grammars are a device to generate sets of pictures in a syntactic manner [HK91,HKT93,DK99].
-They were developed by equipping hyperedge replacement grammars with spatial information: nonterminals come with a location and an extension in some Euclidean space, and the role of terminals is played by collages, where a collage is a union of parts and a part is a set of points.
-Equivalently, collage grammars may be seen as a combination of a tree grammar and an algebra interpreting the generated trees as collages [Dre00,Dre06], so-called tree-based collage grammars.
+Collage grammars are a device to generate sets of pictures in a syntactic manner [HK91, HKT93, DK99].
+They were developed by equipping hyperedge replacement graph grammars with spatial information: nonterminals come with a location and an extension in some Euclidean space, and the role of terminals is played by collages, where a collage is a union of parts and a part is a set of points.
+Equivalently, collage grammars may be seen as a combination of a tree grammar and an algebra interpreting the generated trees as collages [Dre00, Dre06], so-called tree-based collage grammars.

 The initially proposed collage grammars were context-free.
 More powerful grammar types include the table-driven (or T0L) grammars, where nonterminals are replaced in parallel with rules from one of finitely many tables [KRS97] (for T0L collage grammars see [DKK03]).
-The behaviour of a table-driven tree grammar may be emulated by a regular tree grammar generating unary trees as input for a top-down tree transducer; such a unary tree basically states the sequence of the applied tables in the T0L grammar [Dre06, Lemma 2.5.7].
+In the following, we will refer to all these types simply as collage grammars, regardless of their generative power.
+The behaviour of a table-driven tree grammar may be emulated by a regular tree grammar generating monadic trees as input for a top-down tree transducer; such a monadic tree basically states the sequence of the applied tables in the T0L grammar [Dre06, Lemma 2.5.7].

 For any picture-generating mechanism, it is of particular interest to find out whether a certain class of pictures can be generated.
 For table-driven collage grammars, the case study in [DK00] (see also [Dre06, Sect.
 3.5]) shows a way to produce Celtic knotwork.
-The idea is to identify a small pattern that is repeated in a tiling-like manner to form the whole design (see [Bai90,Slo95] for distinct ways to divide a design).
+The idea is to identify a small pattern that is repeated in a tiling-like manner to form the whole design (see [Bai90, Slo95] for distinct ways to divide a design).